AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: Order Status Change

   Scenario: Valid status transition
-    Given an order in a valid status
-    When changing to the next allowed status
-    Then the status is updated
+    Given an order is in a status that allows a forward transition When the employee changes it to the next allowed status Then the order status is updated successfully

   Scenario: Invalid status transition
-    Given a delivered order
-    When trying to revert the status
-    Then the system prevents the change and shows a message
+    Given an order has a status of "delivered" or "cancelled" When the employee attempts to revert or change the status to a previous one Then the system prevents the change
+    And displays a message explaining the transition is not allowed
 ```

 ---